pascual-tejero/liver-tumor-vessel-segmentation/Liver and tumor/KiU-Net/README.md

 # Liver and tumor segmentation - KiU-Net

 Adaptation and improvement of the existing neural network KiU-Net from the conference paper: [KiU-Net: Towards Accurate Segmentation of Biomedical Images using Over-complete Representations](https://arxiv.org/abs/2006.04878).
-The code can be found [here](https://github.com/jeya-maria-jose/KiU-Net-pytorch).
+The repository where we get the code can be found [here](https://github.com/jeya-maria-jose/KiU-Net-pytorch).

 ## Architecture overview